Figure

 Description

-The Gmon is a superconducting qubit architecture developed by Google that adds a tunable coupler between neighboring Xmon-style qubits.
-Introduced by Chen et al. (2014), the “g” in Gmon refers to the tunable coupling strength between qubits.
+The Gmon is a superconducting qubit architecture developed at Google that adds a tunable coupler between neighboring Xmon-style qubits.
+Introduced by Y. Chen et al. (2014), the “g” in Gmon refers to the tunable coupling strength between qubits.

 1. Fast two-qubit gates: bringing qubits into resonance with strong coupling for SWAP-like gates in ~10–20 ns.